Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "You’re going to have to explain this Old Contract to me," she prompted, gently.

-"The Females…" Yulna’s keening softened and she pulled back a bit to have room to think and speak.
+"The Females..."
+Yulna’s keening softened and she pulled back a bit to have room to think and speak.
 "You know the history?
 Of Tiritya and the harems?"

 "I didn’t really understand it all at the time," Xiù confessed.
 "I was still learning Gaori.
-The Females were…" She frowned, thinking. "...I can’t remember the word for *’slaves.’*"
+The Females were..."
+She frowned, thinking. "...I can’t remember the word for *’slaves.’*"

 "Yes.
 Slaves.
 And the Clan of Females only exists because of Stoneback.
 So we have the Old Contract: They protect and provide, and we reward them."